allisonznl/allisonznl.github.io/_posts/2021-12-09-applied-math-projects.md

 excerpt_separator: <!--more-->
 ---

-This is a collection of Applied Math projects I have done throughout my undergraduate career at CU Boulder.
-These projects vary in topic and complexity and were done as a collaborative effort between me and other students. <!--more-->
+A collection of Applied Math projects I have done throughout my undergraduate career at CU Boulder.
+These collaborative projects vary in topic and complexity.
+(Ex: Foraging Patterns in Ants, Modeling Disease Epidemics with Markov Chains)<!--more-->

 ## Mathematical Modeling
 #### Foraging Patterns in Ants